cdapio/cdap/docs/developer-guide/source/examples/index.rst

 `SparkKMeans <sparkKMeans.html>`_
 =======================================================================
-This example shows another application of streaming analysis, computing the centers of points from an input stream using KMeans Clustering method.
+This example shows another application of streaming analysis, computing the centers of points from an input stream using the KMeans Clustering method.

 The application show how to use a **Spark** Program.